datenshicommunity/website-docs/en/pp_limiter_en.md

 old_id: 13
 ---

-Hello! this is guide for who got messages from our Bot In-game, we are introduce to you that we have a unique pp limiter, this limiter are mostly prevent abusers/cheater to have more pp, please note that you are not in banned/restrict mode, it's just that you won't get more pp, if you play next play you will be get 0pp.
+Hello! this is guide for who got messages from our Bot In-game, we are introduce to you that we have a unique pp limiter, this limiter are mostly prevent abusers/cheater to have more pp, **please note that you are not in banned/restricted mode**, it's just that you won't get more pp, if you play next beatmaps you will be get 0pp.

 # Limits